 In general, Google does the indexing on its own, but it might take a long time for the Google bots to crawl your website, maybe a few weeks or even months.
 To ensure quick indexing, manually add your website or URL/URLs to Google.
 There are two ways in which you can take care of website submission to Google.

-As a professional SEO agency in India we have provided a list of things you’ll require to make the process of website submission to Google as smooth as possible.
+As a professional SEO agency in Mumbai we have provided a list of things you’ll require to make the process of website submission to Google as smooth as possible.

 Throughout this guide, we’ll use the following example website and related URLs to explain how URL submissions are done.